Klaipėda Region: Autonomous region within Lithuania

 There was also a strong denominational difference since about 95% of the inhabitants of Lithuania Minor were Lutherans, and more than 90% of Greater Lithuanians were Catholics.
 Following the Agreement concerning the Evangelical Church of the Klaipėda Region (Abkommen betr. die evangelische Kirche des Memelgebietes) of 23 July 1925, concluded between the Directorate of the Klaipėda Region and the Evangelical Church of the old-Prussian Union, a church of united administration of Lutheran and Reformed congregations, the mostly-Lutheran congregations (and a single Reformed one in Klaipėda) in the Klaipėda Region were disentangled from the Old Prussian Ecclesiastical Province of East Prussia and formed the Regional Synodal Federation of the Memel Territory (Landessynodalverband Memelgebiet) since it ranked an Old Prussian ecclesiastical province of its own.
 An own consistory in Klaipėda was established in 1927, led by a general superintendent (at first F. Gregor, elected in 1927, succeeded by O. Obereiniger, elected by the regional synod in 1933).
 The Catholic parishes in the Klaipėda Region belonged to the Bishopric of Ermland until 1926 and were then disentangled to form the new Territorial Prelature of Klaipėda under Prelate Justinas Staugaitis.

-The government of Lithuania faced considerable opposition from the region's autonomous institutions such as the Parliament of the Klaipėda Region.
+The government of Lithuania faced considerable opposition from the region's autonomous institutions, such as the Parliament of the Klaipėda Region.
 As the years passed, claims were becoming more and more vocal for the reintegration into a resurgent Germany.
 It was only during the latter period that Lithuania instituted a policy of Lithuanisation.
 That was met by even more opposition, as religious and regional differences slowly became insurmountable.

 After the December 1926 coup d'état, Antanas Smetona came to power.
 As the status of the Memel Territory was regulated by international treaties, the Memel Territory became an oasis of democracy in Lithuania.
 Lithuanian intelligentsia often held marriages in Memel/Klaipėda since Memel Territory was the only place in Lithuania that had civil marriage; in the rest of Lithuania, only church marriages were allowed.
 Thus, Lithuanian opposition to Smetona's regime was also based in Memel Territory.

-At the start of the 1930s, leaders and members of pro-Nazi organizations in the region were put on trial by Lithuania "for crimes of terrorism".
+At the start of the 1930s, leaders and members of pro-Nazi organisations in the region were put on trial by Lithuania "for crimes of terrorism".
 The 1934–1935 trial of Neumann and Sass in Kaunas can be presented as the first anti-Nazi trial in Europe.
-Three members of the organizations were sentenced to death, and their leaders imprisoned.
+Three members of the organisations were sentenced to death, and their leaders were imprisoned.
 After political and economic pressure from Germany, most of them were later released.